Staphylococcus/brain-from-brane/docs/01-pattern-realism/1-pattern-realism.md

 Throughout this document we will examine that fabric through two mutually-entailing descriptive lenses, a concept central to [Pattern Realism](../glossary.md#pattern-realism):

 - the **matter/energy lens**, which tracks conserved quantities, forces, and dynamical evolution; and
-- the **information lens**, which tracks the distinguishability of states, pattern-structure, and the flow of “difference that makes a difference.”
+- the **information lens**, which tracks the distinguishability of states, pattern-structure, and the flow of "difference that makes a difference."

 ```mermaid
 graph TD